syncfusion-content/flutter-docs/Flutter/maps/getting-started.md

 * **Title** - You can add a title to the maps to provide a quick information about the data plotted in the map using the [`SfMaps.title`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps/title.html) property.

-* **Data labels** - You can show data labels using the [`MapShapeLayer.showDataLabels`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/showDataLabels.html) property and also, it is possible to show data labels only for the particular shapes/or show custom text using the [`MapShapeLayerDelegate.dataLabelMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/dataLabelMapper.html) property.
+* **Data labels** - You can show data labels using the [`MapShapeLayer.showDataLabels`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/showDataLabels.html) property and also, it is possible to show data labels only for the particular shapes/or show custom text using the [`MapShapeSource.dataLabelMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/dataLabelMapper.html) property.

-* **Legend** - You can show legend using the [`MapShapeLayer.legendSource`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/legendSource.html) property.
-The icons color of the legend is applied based on the colors returned in the [`MapShapeLayerDelegate.shapeColorValueMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/shapeColorValueMapper.html) property.
-It is possible to customize the legend icons color and texts using the [`MapShapeLayerDelegate.shapeColorMappers`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/shapeColorMappers.html) property.
+* **Legend** - You can enable legend using the [`MapShapeLayer.legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/legend.html) property.
+The icons color of the legend is applied based on the colors returned in the [`MapShapeSource.shapeColorValueMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeColorValueMapper.html) property.
+It is possible to customize the legend icons color and texts using the [`MapShapeSource.shapeColorMappers`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeColorMappers.html) property.

-* **Tooltip** - You can enable tooltip for the shapes using the [`MapShapeLayer.enableShapeTooltip`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/enableShapeTooltip.html) property and also, it is possible to enable tooltip only for the particular shapes/or show custom text using the [`MapShapeLayerDelegate.shapeTooltipTextMapper`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerDelegate/shapeTooltipTextMapper.html) property.
+* **Tooltip** - You can enable tooltip for the shapes using the [`MapShapeLayer.shapeTooltipBuilder`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/shapeTooltipBuilder.html) property.
+It will be called with the corresponding index every time when you interacts with the shapes i.e., while tapping in touch devices and hover enter in the mouse enabled devices.

 {% tabs %}
 {% highlight Dart %}